angular/angular/aio/content/guide/third-party-lib.md

 A good rule of thumb is to have all `dependencies` specified with a tilde `~`(`~1.2.3`), while your `peerDependencies` have a range (`"@angular/core": ">=4.0.0 <5.0.0 || >=4.0.0-beta <5.0.0"`).

-Any extra dependency or peer Dependency that you add to `package.json` should also be added to the `globals` and `external` array in the `rollupBaseConfig` variable in `./build.js`.
+Any extra dependency or peer dependency that you add to `package.json` should also be added to the `globals` and `external` array in the `rollupBaseConfig` variable in `./build.js`.

 This ensures your library doesn't package extra libraries inside of it and instead uses the ones